Syntax of JavaFBP (Java Implementation of FBP)

 Note that, since both "Read" component occurrences use the same class code, they naturally have the same port names - of course, the ports are attached to different IIPs.

 Remember that back-slashes have to be doubled in Java character strings!
+Process names can contain any character - but double quotes in the name must be "escaped" using a back-slash.

 "Write New Masters" will have to have an IIP to specify the output destination - perhaps: